cloudmesh/technologies/chapters/tech/sql-server.md

   4. Compact SQL CE Version:

-     It is an embedded version of a database engine, initially intended for use on hand-held devices.
-It is a very small version when compared to its peers and has limited features [@fa18-523-57-sql-server-wiki].
+     It's an embedded version of a database engine, initially intended for use on hand-held devices.
+It's a very small version when compared to its peers and has limited features [@fa18-523-57-sql-server-wiki].